A Strong and Simple Deep Learning Baseline for BCI MI Decoding: Datasets and Evaluation setups

 \subsubsection{Cross-Subject with Fine-Tuning (C-S F-T) evaluation}

 We also introduce a Cross-subject with Fine-Tuning paradigm, which reflects a realistic usage scenario where a neural network trained on a large dataset is adapted to a specific user.
-In this case, we train the model on data from all subjects except one plus one part of the data of the left-out subject (referred to as ``Session 1'' in the Figure~\ref{fig:evaluation}).
-Subsequently, we evaluate the model's performance on the rest of the data of the left-out subject (referred to as ``Session 2'' in Figure~\ref{fig:evaluation}).
-In the reported results for BNCI, the first session in the left-out subject is used to Fine-Tune, and the second session is used to evaluate.
+Here, we train the model on data from all subjects except one plus one part of the data of the left-out subject (``Session 1'' in the Fig.~\ref{fig:evaluation}).
+Then, we evaluate the model's performance on the rest of the data of the left-out subject (``Session 2'' in Fig.~\ref{fig:evaluation}).
+In the reported results for BNCI, the first session in the left-out subject is used to Fine-Tune, and the second to evaluate.
 Our Fine-Tuning method consists in two steps.
-First we train our model on the data from all subjects except one, similarly to what is done in the Cross-Subject paradigm.
-Then in a second step, using the same scheduler and optimizer (at the same learning level of the end of the first phase), we Fine-Tune the model on the calibration data, for at least 60 additional epochs.
-The effect of the number of Fine-Tuning epochs on the classification performance is evaluated in Appendix~\ref{app:finetuningepochs}.

-In Appendix ~\ref{app:FT_vs_MDL}, we compare our fine-tuning method to the Multi-Domain Learning (MDL) method proposed in~\cite{kostas2020thinker}, which consists of a one-step training instead of two-step (training then fine-tuning).
-They incorporate the data of the first session of the left-out subject with the rest of the training set composed of the data of all subjects.
-The training procedure remains the same as for the Cross-Subject model.
+First we train our model on the data from all subjects except one, (like in the Cross-Subject paradigm).
+In a second step, using the same scheduler and optimizer at the same learning level from the end of the first phase, we Fine-Tune the model on the calibration data for at least 60 additional epochs.
+The impact of the number of Fine-Tuning epochs on the classification performance is evaluated in Appendix~\ref{app:finetuningepochs}.
+In Appendix~\ref{app:FT_vs_MDL}, we compare our fine-tuning method to the Multi-Domain Learning (MDL) method proposed in~\cite{kostas2020thinker}, which consists of a one-step training where the data of the first session of the left-out subject is incorporated with the rest of the training set (data of all other subjects).

-As mentioned above, we examine the effect of the scoring paradigm on classification on the BNCI dataset.
-The accuracy of the models in the W-S paradigm and in the Cross-Subject with Fine-Tuning paradigm are directly comparable, since both are tested on the second session.
-However, in the case of the Cross-Subject paradigm, it is not directly comparable with the other two paradigms, since we test on the two sessions available for the left-out subject.
-In order to allow a fair comparison between the three paradigms, we also include the result of testing only on the second session for the Cross-Subject paradigm in our results (second column of C-S results in table \ref{tab:evaluation}).
+In our experiments, we assess the impact of the evaluation paradigm on classification accuracy for the BNCI dataset.
+Models accuracy in the Within-Subject and in the Cross-Subject with Fine-Tuning paradigms are directly comparable, since both are tested on the second session.
+However, for the Cross-Subject paradigm, it is not directly comparable with the other two paradigms, since we test on the two sessions available for the left-out subject.
+To ensure a fair comparison between the three paradigms, we include the result of testing only on the second session for the Cross-Subject paradigm.